 - Avoid exercise or heavy physical activity outdoors during hot or humid weather.

 - Drink plenty of fluids every day.
 Drink more fluids before, during, and after physical activity.

 - Be very careful to avoid overheating if you are taking drugs that impair heat regulation, or if you are overweight or an older person.

 - Be careful of hot cars in the summer.
 Allow the car to cool off before getting in.

 - NEVER leave a child sitting in a car exposed to the hot sun, even after opening windows.

 After recovering from exertional heat illness, check with your health care provider for advice before returning to heavy exertion.
 Begin exercise in a cool environment and slowly increase the degree of heat.
-Over two weeks, increase how long and how hard you exercise, as well as the amount of heat.
+Over several weeks, increase how long and how hard you exercise, as well as the amount of heat.